farzad528/azure-search-vector-search-demo/README.md

 ### Signing up Vector Search Private Preview in Azure Cognitive Search

 Azure Cognitive Search supports searching using pure vectors, pure text, or in hybrid mode where both are combined.
 For the vector-based cases, you'll need to sign up for Vector Search Private Preview.
-To sign up, please fill in this form: https://aka.ms/VectorSearchSignUp
+To sign up, please fill in this form: https://aka.ms/VectorSearchSignUp.

+Preview functionality is provided under [Supplemental Terms of Use](https://azure.microsoft.com/en-us/support/legal/preview-supplemental-terms/), without a service level agreement, and isn't recommended for production workloads.

 ## Setup and Local Development